melezhik/outthentic/README.md

 ## Meta stories

-Meta stories are special type of swat stories.
+Meta stories are special type of outthentic stories.

 The essential property of meta story is it has no scenario file at all: